-At Moston Lane Primary School, we aim to provide a PSHE curriculum that is broad, balanced and effective.
+At Moston Lane Primary School, our intention is to provide a PSHE curriculum that is broad, balanced and effective.
 We strive to ensure that all pupils develop the knowledge, skills and attributes they need to lead confident, healthy and independent lives, regardless of their background, needs or abilities.

 We provide a wide range of explicit and implicit learning opportunities and experiences that promote the spiritual, moral, cultural, mental and physical development of our pupils as they move through the primary phase.
 It builds on the skills that pupils started to acquire during the Early Years Foundation stage (EYFS) to develop effective relationships, assume greater personal responsibility and manage personal safety, including online.
 Our PSHE curriculum helps pupils to manage the physical and emotional changes during puberty, introduces them to the wider world and enables them to make an active contribution to their communities.